phalpern/WG21-halpern/side-channels/Side-channels_proposal-hierarchy.md

 can be proposed separately, where each part is dependent on the part
 before:

--   **Viral class properties** that cause extra "parameters" to be added automatically to every constructor.
+- **Viral class properties** that cause extra "parameters" to be added automatically to every constructor and implicitly propagate them to containing objects (including compiler-generated types such as lambda closures and arrays).
 We put "parameters" in quotes because the original concept was that these would not be traditional parameters but some other parameter-like side channel.

+- **Contextual default-argument values** (aka, _side-channel argument values_)
--   **Special side-channel argument values** for defaulted parameters that automatically determine their value from the surrounding context, e.g., if no explicit value is provided for the allocator parameter in a member constructor, it should get its value from the surrounding class's allocator argument.
+  that automatically determine defaulted argument values from the caller's context, e.g., if no explicit value is provided for the allocator parameter in a member constructor, it should get its value from the surrounding class's allocator argument.

 - A syntax for passing arguments that bind to these special parameters.
 After some discussion, we determined that **named parameters** would be the most straightforward way and the easiest proposal to sell to the committee.

 The last feature needs to be completed before the one above, which in turn needs to be completed before the first feature.
 Each feature is